 What is a colour correction service?
 A colour correction helps with three things; when the shade of your hair is either too light or too dark, there are unwanted tones or the colour is patchy.
 “This could be a small tweak, a drastic change or when a box dye has gone wrong,” Natalie explains, “there are usually a few different steps involved, compared to a normal colour service”.
 How long does a colour correction take?
 According to Natalie, “it could be anywhere between a few hours and a few months” depending on the desired look, the colour that’s been done…Read more

 It’s finally happening.
-We have an official date that hairdressers are reopening – 4th July, get it in your calendar – which means we also have an official date we’ll be kissing goodbye (and good riddance) to these grown-out roots.
-We spoke to Carly, Head Stylist at Muse of London, about why your normal service might not be the right thing to book when salons reopen.
+Hairdressers are reopening which means we’ll be kissing goodbye (and good riddance) to these grown-out roots.
+We spoke to Carly, Head Stylist at Muse of London, about why your normal service might not be the right thing to book now that salons are open.

 By Beth Ludolf